Get Started

 In simple terms, direct-to-garment printing (DTG printing) works by spraying ink directly onto fabric.
 However, before any ink can be sprayed, a pre-treatment solution has to be applied to the fabric.
 After the solution is added, the DTG printer sprays the water-based inks onto the garment.
 The ink soaks into the fabric fibers, and then, the design is cured to boost print quality.

-Learn more: DTG vs. DTF Printing: Which Method Is Better for Your Designs?
+Learn more: DTG vs. DTF printing: Which Method Is Better for Your Designs?

 DTG printing works mainly on cotton blends and is best suited for 100% cotton products.
 So, if you’re interested in selling mostly cotton-based apparel, this is ideal.